 “I’m sure,” Lightsong said, glancing back at Mercystar’s pavilion.
 What was bothering him so much?

-“Now,” Blushweaver said, “I should think that you’d appreciate my arguments, since love is--in fact--a bit of a war itself.
+“Now,” Blushweaver said, “I should think that you’d appreciate my arguments, since relationships are--in fact--a bit of a war.
 As established by our relationship, dear Lightsong.
 We. . . .”
 She trailed off, then poked him in the shoulder.
 “Lightsong?
-Pay attention!”
+Pay attention to me!”

 “Yes?”
 She folded her arms petulantly.
-“I must say, your banter has been decidedly weak this day, Lightsong the Bold.
+“I must say, your banter has been decidedly weak today.
 I might just have to go find someone else to play with.”

-“Humm, yes,” he said, turning from Mercystar’s pavilion to look at the palace again.
+“Humm, yes,” he said, turning from Mercystar’s pavilion to look at her palace again.
 “Tragic.
 Now. . .the break in.
 It was just one person?”

 “Supposedly,” Blushweaver said.
 “It’s not important.”